Let's hear impressions from riders about their favorite gear that they've used extensively this winter.

 Touring: ★★☆☆☆

 : All seasons.
-In the backcountry, I use it with the Shift Pro 130 depending on the purpose.
-From powder to freeride, parks, and even competitions.
+In the backcountry, I use it interchangeably with the Shift Pro 130 depending on the purpose.
+From powder to freeride, park, and competitions.

-Personally, I think the 130 flex is just right for handling the Blank 112.
-It's not too stiff, but it's also easy to move around in the park and butter without using too much power.
-I recommend it for those with power and who like to charge hard.
+Personally, I think the 130 flex is just right for handling the Blank112.
+It's not too stiff, yet it's easy to maneuver in the park and butter without using unnecessary power.
+Recommended for powerful riders and those who ride with hard charging.

 ①SALOMON Shift pro130